chaseruskin/legoHDL/docs/src/getting_started/2_initial_setup.md

 # Initial Setup

-Here we will configure some required preliminary settings.
+Follow the process below to set up required preliminary settings.

-Running `legohdl` for the first time will prompt the user if they would like to set up a [profile](./../glossary.md#profile)- a group of settings, scripts, and a template.
+Running `legohdl` for the first time will prompt the user if they would like to set up a [profile](./../glossary.md#profile).

 ```
 $ legohdl